eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-1/index.md

 !!! warning

-    With this release of Corporate Memory the DataPlatform configuration and behavior has changed and needs to be adapted according to the migration notes below.
+    With this release of Corporate Memory the DataManager configuration has changed and needs to be adapted according to the [migration notes below](#eccenca-datamanager).

 This release delivers the following component versions:

 -   eccenca DataPlatform v23.1
 -   eccenca DataIntegration v23.1
+-   eccenca DataIntegration Python Plugins v3.0.0
 -   eccenca DataManager v23.1
 -   eccenca Corporate Memory Control (cmemc) v23.1